jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 2 - Races.md

 _**Hellish Resistance.**_ You have resistance to fire damage.

-_**Infernal Legacy.**_ You know the [[thaumaturgy]] cantrip.
-When you reach 3rd level, you can cast the [[hellish rebuke]] spell as a 2nd-level spell once with this trait and regain the ability to do so when you finish a long rest.
-When you reach 5th level, you can cast the [[darkness]] spell once with this trait and regain the ability to do so when you finish a long rest.
+_**Infernal Legacy.**_ You know the [[Thaumaturgy]] cantrip.
+When you reach 3rd level, you can cast the [[Hellish Rebuke]] spell as a 2nd-level spell once with this trait and regain the ability to do so when you finish a long rest.
+When you reach 5th level, you can cast the [[Darkness]] spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.

 _**Languages.**_ You can speak, read, and write Common and Infernal.